Regular black holes with gravitational self-energy as dark matter: Regular black hole solutions

 \textit{\textbf{Thermodynamics and stability.}} Here we show that the particle-black hole sector solutions of point (ii) above are thermodynamically stable objects with a vanishing Hawking temperature and positive heat capacity.
 The Hawking temperature can be obtained using the metric function, $f(r)$, from \eqref{metric1}

 Using the fact that $f(r_+)=0$, we can calculate the mass parameter $M$, which reads

 Finally we can use \eqref{temp1} and \eqref{massr} to calculate the heat capacity giving

 From Fig.~2 one can see that the Hawking temperature reaches a peak and then vanishes at the extremal horizon radius.
 While the temperature of a singular Schwarzschild black holes increases without bound as the mass decreases, for regular black holes the temperature initially increases, reaches a maximum and then goes to zero.
 The result of this is that a black hole will initially radiate according the the usual Hawking temperature, but as its mass decreases the evaporation will slow down and eventually go to zero as the temperature goes to zero, leaving a non-radiating, cold remnant with a mass around the Planck mass.

+One can see from Fig. 2 that there exists a region with negative Hawking temperature, but such an effect cannot be probed by an outside observer, so it is not of physical interest.
+However, the deeper explanation lies in the violation of the Strong Energy Condition (SEC) in the interior region given by $r < \sqrt{2/3}\,l_0 $, which has a de Sitter core.
+Specifically in that region, quantum gravity essentially acts as antigravity, and this mechanism is necessary to evade the singularity theorem (see, for example, \cite{Jusufi:2024dtr}).

 Furthermore, we can see from Fig. 3 that the system undergoes a phase transition at the point of maximum temperature.
 The heat capacity changes sign at this transition, indicating a shift from thermodynamically unstable (negative heat capacity) for large black holes to stable black hole configurations (positive heat capacity) as it approaches the extremal configuration.
 These objects may have been formed either in the early universe from density perturbations or as remnants of evaporating massive black holes via Hawking radiation.

 In addition, in some of the above papers, the Bardeen spacetime was used; unfortunately, such a solution requires the existence of magnetic monopoles, for which there is currently no experimental evidence.
 In contrast, a T-duality-based solution such as the solution presented in this paper is purely neutral, with the role of the magnetic charge effectively being played by the zero-point length.
 Our solution does not require the existence of magnetic monopoles.
 An important point that follows from this property is that neither the solution obtained in \cite{Nicolini:2019irw} nor our metric \eqref{metric1} suffers from Schwinger instability.